Aliases for A2M Gene

 Alpha-2-macroglobulin is a protease inhibitor and cytokine transporter.
 It inhibits many proteases, including trypsin, thrombin and collagenase.
 A2M is implicated in Alzheimer disease (AD) due to its ability to mediate the clearance and degradation of A-beta, the major component of beta-amyloid deposits. [provided by RefSeq, Jul 2008]

 GeneCards Summary for A2M Gene

 A2M (Alpha-2-Macroglobulin) is a Protein Coding gene.
 Diseases associated with A2M include alpha-2-macroglobulin deficiency and alzheimer disease.
-Among its related pathways are Signaling by GPCR and Rho GTPase cycle.
-GO annotations related to this gene include enzyme binding and growth factor binding.
-An important paralog of this gene is CD109.
+Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
+GO annotations related to this gene include receptor binding and serine-type endopeptidase inhibitor activity.
+An important paralog of this gene is C5.

 UniProtKB/Swiss-Prot for A2M Gene

 Is able to inhibit all four classes of proteinases by a unique trapping mechanism.
 This protein has a peptide stretch, called the bait region which contains specific cleavage sites for different proteinases.
 When a proteinase cleaves the bait region, a conformational change is induced in the protein which traps the proteinase.
 The entrapped enzyme remains active against low molecular weight substrates (activity against high molecular weight substrates is greatly reduced).
 Following cleavage in the bait region a thioester bond is hydrolyzed and mediates the covalent binding of the protein to the proteinase